 They can get into food either from the environment or during food processing.
 Some PAHs are known to cause cancer because they can damage DNA.
 It is therefore important that levels present in food are as low as reasonably achievable.

 After the first regulatory limits in food were set in 2006, the European Food Safety Authority (EFSA) published a Scientific Opinion in which it identified 16 PAHs that occur in food and are a possible health concern.
 EFSA recommended that any regulation should be based on the sum of four of the most commonly occurring PAHs.
-Consequently, regulatory limits have been set for foods considered to be most at risk of contamination and these are set out in Regulation 1881/2006 as amended.
+Consequently, regulatory limits have been set for foods considered to be most at risk of contamination and these are set out in:

 The following foods could contain PAHs: